Family, Property & Business Law Firm of Best Lawyers in Karachi, Islamabad & Lahore, Pakistan

 It is well known and understood that Pakistanis spend a lot of money on their marriage ceremonies and parties.
 Furthermore, they celebrate marriages as festivals and organize several cultural and customary functions.

 Including all legal paperwork and registration, a Nikah through our Khawans (Qazis) will cost you just Rs.
-10,000.
-We charge a fixed fee for Nikkah Khawan (Qazi) in Karachi, Islamabad, and Rawalpindi, though this varies.
+10,000 to Rs.
+15,000, depending upon the distance and other circumstances.
+We charge a nominal fee for Nikah Khawan (Qazi) in Karachi, Islamabad, Lahore and Rawalpindi, though this varies on city to city basis.
 No doubt, our services, and experience are of the highest standard, but our fee is the lowest in Pakistan.

-Our Nikah Khawan (Qazi) visits the venue of Nikah at a cost of Rs.
-10,000.
-However, when we arrange the Majlis of Nikah (Gathering for Nikah) at our office, we charge a discounted fee of Rs.
-8,000 only for his services.
-Nikah with simplicity is a marriage that is solely between close friends and family members, and the couple has agreed to stay together for life.
+Our Nikah Khawan (Qazi) can visit the venue of your Nikah/marriage ceremony.
+However, we also arrange the Majlis of Nikah (Gathering for Nikah) at our office, we charge a minimum fee for this services.
+Nikah with simplicity is a marriage that is solely between close friends and family members.

 For more information, you can contact us through email, WhatsApp, SMS, or through our online web form.
-We also offer you the opportunity to visit our offices in Karachi and Islamabad.
+We also offer you the opportunity to visit our offices in Karachi, Lahore and Islamabad.

-We have offices in both Karachi and Islamabad, so we can provide you with quick and efficient Nikah Khawan (Qazi) services in Karachi, and at all places in Pakistan (like Islamabad, Rawalpindi, Lahore, Multan, Hyderabad, and so on).
+We have offices in Karachi, Lahore and Islamabad, so we can provide you with quick and efficient Nikah Khawan (Qazi) services in Karachi, Lahore, Islamabad/Rawalpindi and at all places in Pakistan (like Islamabad, Rawalpindi, Lahore, Multan, Hyderabad, and so on).

 Nikah can, however, be conducted in other/distant areas of Pakistan after paying a fee for the Nikah Khawan (Qazi) to travel with you there.
 The Nikah Khawan (Qazi) must be on duty with you for the entire day.

-In many parts of the city, there are Nikah Registrars appointed by the Government.
+In all Union Council offices, there are Nikah Registrars appointed by the Government.
 They are responsible for registering the Nikahs.
-Besides providing Nikah Khawan (Qazi) services in Karachi, Islamabad, and Rawalpindi, Right Law Associates also registers Nikahnamas (Official Documents of Nikah) at Nikah Registrars in Karachi, Islamabad, and Rawalpindi.
+Besides providing Nikah Khawan (Qazi) services in Karachi, Islamabad, and Rawalpindi, Right Law Associates also get registers Nikah Namas (Official Documents of Nikah contract) by the officiant Nikah Registrars in Karachi, Islamabad, Lahore and Rawalpindi.

-In addition to receiving the Nikah Registration Fee, the Nikah Registrar also seals the Nikahnama.
-The only person authorized to register Nikah is the Nikah Registrar, who is duly authorized to register Nikah.
-It is imperative to follow the Islamic Republic of Pakistan’s laws in this regard.
+In addition to receiving the Nikah Registration Fee, the Nikah Registrar also put his official seal on the Nikah Nama.
+The only person authorized to register Nikah is the Nikah Registrar, who is duly authorized to register Muslim Nikah.

 Q: Is it necessary to register Nikah in Pakistan?

-Marriages performed under Muslim law are required to be registered under Section 5 of the Muslim Family Law Ordinance.
-A Nikah Registrar is appointed by each Union Council and licensed by the Union Council to conduct registrations.
+Marriages performed in Pakistan, under Muslim law are required to be registered under Section 5 of the Muslim Family Law Ordinance.
+Nikah Registrars are appointed by each Union Council and licensed by the Union Council to conduct Muslim marriage registrations.

-If you lose your Nikkah Nama, or you need a duplicate or certified copy of it, you should contact the concerned Union Council where it was registered and ask for a certified and attested copy.
-Or you can contact Right Law Associates to get your Nikah Nama from your concerned Union Council.
+If you lose your Nikah Nama, or you need a duplicate or certified copy of it, you should contact the concerned Union Council where it was registered and apply for a certified and attested copy.
+Or you can contact Right Law Associates to get your Nikah Nama from your concerned Union Council through RLA service.

-The Muslim Family Laws Ordinance 1961 states that registration marriage is mandatory and that failure to do so may result in a fine and sentence from a court.
+The Muslim Family Laws Ordinance 1961 states that registration marriage is mandatory and that failure to do so may result in a fine and sentence by a court.

-Q: How can I check my husband’s marriage in Pakistan?
+Q: How can I check my husband’s second and secret marriage in Pakistan?

-You only need to message 8009 your husband’s 13 digit CNIC number and its date of issuance if you wish to check his second marriage.
-As soon as you send this message, all information about the particular person will be sent to you, so you can check whether an unrelated person is listed in the list of family members.
+You can check it by sending a message to 8009 with your husband’s 13 digit CNIC number and its date of issue, if you wish to check his second and secret marriage of your husband.
+As soon as you send this message, all information about the particular person will be sent to you, so you can check if an unrelated woman is listed in the list of family members.

-A woman cannot enter into a nikah without the permission of her wali, according to Shafi’i, Maliki, and Hanbali schools.
-On the other hand, the Hanafi ruling on the said matter holds that a woman can enter into a marriage contract on her own without the permission of her wali.
+A woman cannot enter into a Nikah without the permission of her Wali, according to Shafi’i, Maliki, and Hanbali Islamic schools of thought.
+On the other hand, the Hanafi (Sunni) ruling on the said matter holds that a woman can enter into a marriage contract on her own without the permission of her Wali.
+It is permitted as per Pakistani laws, as well.

-Indian Muslim weddings must be officiated by Imams, the religious leaders of Islam.
-When the Imam asks the couple to marry, they say “Qubool Hai” three times each after the Mehr.
+Pakistani Islamic marriages must be officiated by Nikah Khawans or Imams, the religious leaders of Islamic prayers.
+When the Nikah khawan/Imam asks for their acceptance of marriage, the couple to marry, they reply “Qubool Hai” (I accept) three times.